zigzagalex/gator/README.md

 ## What could be improved?
 - Improve the filtering/search, since the bubbletea version is unintuitive (or I just don't get it yet)
+- Make good user communication (e.g. when feed is added, unfollowed etc.)
 - Add an HTTP API (and authentication/authorization) that allows other users to interact with the service remotely
 - Use docker for installation, to make the setup experience better

+## Resources and further Links
+[1] Bubbletea is fun
+[2] Miniflux open source RSS reader ([review] https://ofeng.org/posts/best-self-host-rss-reader/) by Feng (also a cool blog to follow)